GUI Guide

 - Security level (

-- Maximum captures per face
+- Maximum enrollment templates per face

 Common tasks